AgencyPMG/Queue/docs/consumers.rst

         :param $env: The message envelope to check
         :returns: true if the message can be retried, false otherwise.
         :rtype: boolean

+    .. php:method: retryDelay(PMG\\Queue\Envelope $env)

+        Determines how long the message should be delays before retrying again.
+        Not all queue drivers will support retry delays.

+        :param $env: The message envelope for which the delay should be calculated
+        :returns: The delay in seconds
+        :rtype: boolean

 Limited Retries
 """""""""""""""